balatvm/redux-breakpoint/README.md

 3) It can be used in React/ Angular2 or in any other application where redux is used.

-**[Live Demo](https://bala94.github.io/)**  (Note: This demo link renders Redux Dev-tool chart just to show the store variables.
-This dev tool is not rendering in IE. The issue is only with Demo application's Dev-tool, not with redux-breakpoint)
+**[Live Demo](https://bala94.github.io/)**  (Note: This demo application uses Redux chart to visualize the store.
+IE doesn't support the demo.
+PS: redux-breakpoint is fully supported in IE)

 ## Installation